Pathoschild/canimod.github.io/guides/crossplatforming-a-smapi-mod.md

    <em><a href="/guides/creating-a-smapi-mod">creating a SMAPI mod</a></em> instead.<br />
 ---

-## What's different between Linux/Mac and Windows?
+## Differences between Linux/Mac and Windows
 Stardew Valley uses [MonoGame](http://www.monogame.net/) on Linux/Mac, and [XNA Framework](https://en.wikipedia.org/wiki/Microsoft_XNA)
 on Windows.
 Although MonoGame is highly compatible with XNA Framework, the mapping isn't perfect — some APIs are slightly different, and their internal implementations are often different.
 This has